EvaLiyt/CalibratedCPP/README.md

 ## Structure

-The abstract class CoalescentPointProcessModel with abstract methods for the density and of the node age.
+The abstract class CoalescentPointProcessModel has abstract methods for the density and of the node age.

 BirthDeathModel extends CoalescentPointProcessModel with node age density and CDF for the birth-death process.

-CalibratedCoalescentPointProcess extends SpeciesTreeDistribution and takes a CPP model and a list of calibrations as input.
+CalibratedCoalescentPointProcess extends SpeciesTreeDistribution and takes a CoalescentPointProcessModel and a list of calibrations, and the origin age OR conditionOnRoot as input.